 - The need for more formal policies and procedures

 Compliance with federal, state, and local laws is critical for you to stay on top of as your business grows, which again is why it’s important to at least have a lifeline to an HR consultant and/or attorney.
 Check out this general list of the federal labor laws by the number of employees you have on your team.
 This list links to details on the actual law.
 But, there are also many unique state and local laws that may apply to your business too.

 Too often, we see businesses wait until a problem occurs: if it isn’t broken, why fix it?
 When it comes to HR, you are better to be proactive than reactive to avoid losing key employees, receiving penalties for violating a law, or litigation.

-strategic HR inc. can help you with your human resources needs, whether you are hiring your first employee or your 1,000th.
+strategic HR inc. can help you with any of your human resources needs, whether you are hiring your first employee or your 1,000th.
+With our customized, a-la-carte approach, we can support exactly what you need.
 We can conduct an analysis of your HR function, establish your HR function, become your HR function, or help with key components of HR.
-To discuss your needs, please contact us at info@strategicHRinc.com.
+Want to learn more?
+Request a Free HR Consultation.